kklas/anchor-client-gen/README.md

 These are then written into the `programId.ts` file.

 The `PROGRAM_ID` constant inside `programId.ts` can be (and should be) modified to define the correct program ID as the client relies on it to do checks when fetching accounts etc. The `PROGRAM_ID` constant is safe to modify as it will be preserved across multiple code generations.
 The imports in this file are also preserved.

+## Versioning

+The package minor versions match anchor minor versions.
+So, for example, package version `v0.22.x` will match anchor `v0.22.y`.
+The earliest supported anchor version is `v0.22`, but the generator probably also works with older versions of anchor since the IDL format is mostly backwards compatible.